cairo-book/cairo-book/src/ch14-01-00-contract-storage.md

 ## Storage Nodes

 A storage node is a special kind of struct that can contain storage-specific types, such as [`Map`][storage mappings], [`Vec`][storage vecs], or other storage nodes, as members.
 Unlike regular structs, storage nodes can only exist within contract storage and cannot be instantiated or used outside of it.
-You can think of storage nodes as intermediate nodes involved in address calculations in the tree representing the contract's storage space.
-In the next subsection, we will introduce how this is modeled in the core library.
+You can think of storage nodes as intermediate nodes involved in address calculations within the tree representing the contract's storage space.
+In the next subsection, we will introduce how this concept is modeled in the core library.

 The main benefits of storage nodes is that they allow you to create more sophisticated storage layouts, including mappings or vectors inside custom types, and allow you to logically group related data, improving code readability and maintainability.